0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Burpsuite.md

 ### *Collaborator Everywhere

 Augments your in-scope proxy traffic by injecting non-invasive headers designed to reveal backend systems by causing pingbacks to Burp Collaborator.

+Features

+- Active Scanner
+- Manually select a request to check multiple types of host header injections.
+- Collaborator payload: Inject a collaborator string to check for server-side request forgery.
+- Localhost payload: Inject the string "localhost" to check for restricted feature bypass.
+- Canary payload (only manual): Inject a canary to check for host header reflection which can lead to cache poisoning.

+### Host Header Inchecktion

+This burp extension helps to find host header injection vulnerabilities by actively testing a set of injection types.
+A scan issue is created if an injection was successful.

 ### *Upload Scanner 🔝